Miller-Inc/PhysicsInteractive/README.md

 To use the library, you can include the header files in your project and use the classes and functions provided by the library.

 ## Licensing
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC License.
 You can view the license [here](https://github.com/Miller-Inc/PhysicsInteractive/blob/master/LICENSE.txt).

 ## Contributing
 If you would like to contribute to the project, you can fork the repository and submit a pull request with your changes.